You will find below the Echosync documentation, in the form of frequently asked questions.

 allows, for example, to change the name of the profile "test" to "new name" and to enable modes of synchronisation which are not likely to cause data loss in the destination.

-The synchronization profiles are stored in a XML file, named as the machine that created it, with an XBP extension (XML Backup Profiles).
+The synchronization profiles are stored in an XML file, named as the machine that created it, with an XBP extension (XML Backup Profiles).
 This file is stored in the Profiles

 subdirectory of the application (in portable mode) or in the %LOCALAPPDATA%\Echosync\Profiles